 Thursday 24 September 2020 12:00am

-THE 2020 Rugby Championship is coming to ANZ Stadium, with two blockbuster Test match double-headers scheduled for 21 November and 12 December.
+THE 2020 Rugby Championship is coming to Stadium Australia, with two blockbuster Test match double-headers scheduled for 21 November and 12 December.

 Featuring four of the leading Test nations in World Rugby – Australia, New Zealand, South Africa and Argentina – the tournament will comprise a six-week 12 match “home and away” series right here in Australia.

-Australia’s fixtures against New Zealand during The Rugby Championship will also double as matches for the prestigious Bledisloe Cup, with ANZ Stadium to host the final trans-Tasman clash.
+Australia’s fixtures against New Zealand during The Rugby Championship will also double as matches for the prestigious Bledisloe Cup, with Stadium Australia to host the final trans-Tasman clash.

 Kick-off times for the double-header matches will be announced in due course.
 General public tickets will go on sale on Thursday 8 October at 11am local time.
 Tickets will be sold on a first-come, first-served basis.
 To get presale access, join Team.Rugby.